 Find out what it's like to work as a play therapist.

 Working for the National Probation Service (NPS) you'll manage offenders in order to protect the public and reduce the incidence of reoffending.
-You'll interact with offenders, victims, police and prison service colleagues on a regular basis and work with offenders in courts, in the community and in custody to make communities safer.
+You'll interact with offenders, victims, police and prison service colleagues and work with offenders in court, in the community and in custody to make communities safer.

 Probation service officers (PSOs), new entrants to the profession, start on NPS pay band 3 and receive a salary of £22,039 to £27,373.

-Typically providing support to those who have suffered from illness or are recovering from an accident, as a rehabilitation worker you may be required to help keep patients mobile through exercises or use of specialist equipment, carry out household tasks such as cooking and cleaning, and organise social activities for patients.
+Providing support to those who have suffered from illness or are recovering from an accident, you may be required to help keep patients mobile through exercises or use of specialist equipment, carry out household tasks such as cooking and cleaning, or organise social activities for patients.

 Sexual health worker

-Working with individuals, couples or groups, in this social care job you'll provide education and guidance on a range of sexual health topics, including diagnosis and treatment of STIs, promoting good sexual health practices and offering counselling and support in emotionally difficult situations.
+Working with individuals, couples or groups, you'll provide education and guidance on a range of sexual health topics, including diagnosis and treatment of STIs, promoting good sexual health practices and offering counselling and support in emotionally difficult situations.